sekhri101/personal-goals/accomplishments/README.md

 ## April 2018

 - 04/11/18: Submitted 3 talks/tutorials to DjangoCon US
+- 04/10/18: Major change to work website seems to have gone smoothly.
 - 04/06/18: First REVSYS product launch and it went okay!
 Also submitted our OpenSource.com article _early_
 - 04/04/18: Called around to look for a new provider for my mental health, which was a hard thing to do